 Full physical recovery can take 6 to 12 months depending upon a patient’s age and general physical condition.

-For more information about the CRS/HIPEC surgery, please visit Sugarbaker Oncology Associates.
-Dr. Paul Sugarbaker pioneered the CRS/HIPEC procedure, is one of the leading appendix cancer/PMP specialists worldwide, has conducted hundreds of these surgeries and has published extensively about them.
-Please also visit the websites of the following centers with significant experience offering this treatment including detailed descriptions of the procedure: Mercy Medical Center, Wake Forest Baptist Health, University of Pittsburgh Medical Center, UC San Diego Moores Cancer Center, and UMASS Memorial Healthcare.
+Dr. Paul Sugarbaker pioneered the CRS/HIPEC procedure, is one of the leading appendix cancer/PMP specialists worldwide, has conducted hundreds of these surgeries, and has published extensively about them.
+Please also visit the websites of the following centers with significant experience offering this treatment including detailed descriptions of the procedure: Mercy Medical Center, Wake Forest Baptist Health, University of Pittsburgh Medical Center, and UC San Diego Moores Cancer Center.

 Can’t any good physician / surgeon treat Appendix Cancer and PMP?